-The School has exciting plans to deliver a sustainable new school on land adjacent to our Derby Fields site on Alderley Road.
+The School has exciting plans to move to a new sustainable campus on land adjacent to our Derby Fields site on Alderley Road.
 The ‘2020 Vision’ will provide state-of-the-art accommodation that will meet the School’s educational needs well into the next century.

 The project is based on a turnkey operation, with the school’s current sites being released for housing once the new school is ready.
 We are on target to deliver our ambitions plans ready for a start in the new school in September 2020.

-SInce we slaunched our 2020 Vision back in 2012, we have already overcome the majority of hurdles and challenges facing us.
+Since we slaunched our 2020 Vision back in 2012, we have overcome all the hurdles and challenges facing us.
 Cheshire East Planning Authority approved the School’s applications in July 2016, permitting the redevelopment of our current sites at Fence Avenue and Westminster Road as well as the building of the new school.

-The new campus will transform and centralise the School’s facilities, meeting modern educational requirements and providing school premises fit for the 21st century.
+The new campus will transform and centralise the School’s facilities, meeting modern educational requirements.
 Project architects are Pick Everard, who have previously worked with Leicester Grammar School to deliver a similar relocation project.
 In March 2017, following a significant donation from a former King's pupil, the School purchased the 50 acres of the land adjacent to Derby Fields.
 More recently, the School has purchased Fallibroome Farm and paddocks.
 This will allow us to create a new school campus of around 80 acres, which will be amongst the largest day school campuses in the country.

 Headmaster Dr Simon Hyde says: “There is a strong educational case for co-locating all of our pupils, from Pre-School to the Sixth Form, on a new, single-site.
 We are extremely proud of our history and we do not wish to change either the ethos or the feel of our school, but the opportunity to redevelop our facilities is welcome.
 Our intention is to deliver an outstanding educational establishment, rivalling the best in Britain, with facilities that match and enhance our already outstanding academic, cultural and sporting reputation.”